This post contains affiliate links. As an Amazon Associate, The Salt Sirens earns from qualifying purchases.

 Meals are served at your seat and typically include Thai, Asian, and Western style dishes.
 MY Diverace Class E strives to have at least one BBQ meal throughout your liveaboard trip.
 Snacks and non-alcoholic beverages are available throughout the day and alcoholic is available for purchase.

 Overview: A world-class liveaboard catering to dive safari trips around Similan islands and the Andaman Sea.

 The Thailand Aggressor is a luxury liveaboard yacht that ventures around the Andaman Sea and Similan Islands.
-It was built in 1977, renovated in 2013, is 35 meters long with two platforms, and can accommodate up to 18 guests.
-Dive courses are offered to beginner divers or those looking to advance their skills.
+Built in 1977 and renovated in 2013, this 35 meter long vessel has two platforms and can accommodate up to 18 guests.
+Dive courses are offered to beginner divers or those looking to pursue their advanced skills.

-Each of the 9 cabins has an ensuite bathroom with shower, storage space, air conditioning, window, cabinet, wardrobe, hair dryer, flat-screen TV with access to movies, and more.
-Fresh towels are provided throughout the trip.
+Onboard, it has 9 cabins, each having an ensuite bathroom with shower, storage space, air conditioning, window, cabinet, wardrobe, hair dryer, flat-screen TV with access to movies, and more.
+Don’t worry about fresh towels, they are provided throughout the trip.

 Don’t let the name deceive you – The Junk is anything but!
 This stunning wooden liveaboard has three impressive sails and was once a merchant vessel that traded goods from Burma to Myanmar.
 It was built in 1962 and spans 33 meters long.